-MAXIMUM EMS TAX ASSESSMENT RATES FOR FUTURE FISCAL YEARS
+MAXIMUM FIRE PROTECTION RATES FOR FUTURE FISCAL YEARS

-Residential Property Use Category Rate Per Dwelling Unit

-Residential \$218.00

-Non-Residential Property Use Categories Rate Per EBU

-Commercial/Institutional \$62.00

-Industrial Warehouse \$2.00

-Transient Occupancy Property Use Category Rate Per Unit

-Transient Occupancy \$6.00
+Residential Property Use Category Rate Per Dwelling Unit Residential \$175.00 Non Posidential Property Lice Categories Rate Per EBU Non-Residential Property Use Categories Rate Per EBU Commercial/Institutional \$327.00 Industrial/Warehouse \$36.00 Transient Occupancy Property Use Category Rate Per Unit Transient Occupancy \$9.00 Land Property Use Categories Rate Per Vacant Unit Land \$69.00

-Copies of the EMS Tax Assessment Master Ordinance, the Amended and Restated Initial Rate Resolution, and the updated EMS Tax Assessment Roll are available for inspection at the office of the County Administrator in the DeSoto County Administration Building, located at 201 E Oak Street, Suite 201, Arcadia, Florida.
+Copies of the Master Service Assessment Ordinance, the Amended and Restated Initial Assessment Resolution for Fire Protection Services, and the updated Assessment Roll are available for inspection at the Office of the County Administrator in the DeSoto County Administration Building, located at 201 E Oak Street, Suite 201, Arcadia, Florida.

-The tax assessment will be collected on the ad valorem tax bill to be mailed in November 2025, as authorized by section 197.3632, Florida Statutes.
-Failure to pay the tax assessment will cause a tax certificate to be issued against the property which may result in a loss of title.
+The assessments will be collected on the ad valorem tax bill to be mailed in November 2025, as authorized by section 197.3632, Florida Statutes.
+Failure to pay the assessments will cause a tax certificate to be issued against the property which may result in a loss of title.
 The tax assessments imposed against government leasehold property not reflected on the tax roll shall be collected by a separate bill to be sent by the County.
-Unless proper steps are initiated in a court of competent jurisdiction to secure relief within 20 days from the date of County Commission action at the above hearing (including the method of apportionment, the rate of assessment and the imposition of tax assessments), such action shall be the final adjudication of the issues presented.